sinch/docs/docs/sms/sms-about.md

 SMPP interfaces for full control and low latency.

+## REST

+The Sinch SMS REST API, is the most feature rich API that Sinch has to offer.
+With it, you can send single messages, schedule batch send-outs, use message templates and much more.

 > **Note**
 >
 > If you are a local customer of Sinch Germany GmbH, using our domestic German platform, please contact our [German support team](mailto:support-de@sinch.com) for further assistance.